Dual Eligible Medicare Medicaid

 Initial Enrollment Period

 The Initial Enrollment Period is a crucial time to enroll in a Medicare Advantage Plan.
-This 7-month window typically begins 3 months prior to your 65th birthday and ends either on the last day of your Part B initial enrollment period or the last day of the month after your 65th birthday.
+This 7-month window typically begins 3 months before your 65th birthday and ends either on the last day of your Part B initial enrollment period or the last day of the month after your 65th birthday.

 Special Enrollment Periods